wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/explore-portals/includes/1-starter-portal.md

 - Content management including content publishing, design, theming, search, multi-lingual support, templating.
 - Extensibility built on Web Pages, Templates, Entity Forms, Entity Lists, and more.
 - Security based on identity management, integration with authentication providers, web roles, content permissions, entity permissions.
 - Common features like Ads, Polls, Ratings, and Comments.
 These features are not standalone and can be used throughout other parts of the implementation.
 For example, ratings and comments can be enabled for a page, ads can be included as part of a template.
-Some features will require Dynamics 365 apps to be enabled (e.g. Knowledge Articles require Dynamics 365 Service)
+Some features will require Dynamics 365 apps to be enabled (for example, Knowledge Articles require Dynamics 365 Service)

 Where the starter portals are different is around the functional areas targeting *specific business processes* such as Case Management.
-These features are deployed as additional managed solutions making it easier to add missing ones if required.
+These features are deployed as additional managed solutions making it easier to add missing ones if necessary.

 | Feature                                | Custom Portal or Portal from blank | Customer Self-Service | Partner Portal | Employee Self-Service Portal | Community Portal |
 | -------------------------------------- | ------------- | --------------------- | -------------- | ---------------------------- | ---------------- |